yury-lysogorskiy/lammps/doc/src/Run_formats.rst

 LAMMPS restart files are binary files and not available in text format.
 They can be identified by the first few bytes that contain the (C-style) string "LammpS RestartT" as `magic string
 <https://en.wikipedia.org/wiki/Magic_string>`_.
-This is followed by a
+This string is followed by a
 16-bit integer of the number 1 used for detecting whether the computer writing the restart has the same `endianness
 <https://en.wikipedia.org/wiki/Endianness>`_ as the computer reading it.
-If not the file cannot be read correctly.
-This is followed by a 32-bit integer indicating the file format revision (currently 3), which can be used to implement backward compatibility for reading older revisions.
+If not, the file cannot be read correctly.
+This integer is followed by a 32-bit integer indicating the file format revision (currently 3), which can be used to implement backward compatibility for reading older revisions.